-The project will be phased with the first phase consisting of a 20 Me/day WTP at Spring Grove Dam and separate pumping mains to new reservoirs at Bruntville (12 Me) and Nottingham Road (5 Me).
-The total cost for Phase 1 is anticipated to be R 849 million as at November 2020.
-Construction completion is expected to be in 2021.
-The Detailed Feasibility Study for Phase 2 has commenced.
-The estimated cost for Phase 2 is R 170 million as at November 2020.
+The project is phased with the first phase consisting of a 20 Me/day WTP at Spring Grove Dam and separate pumping mains to new reservoirs at Bruntville (12 Me) and Nottingham Road (5 Me).
+The total cost for Phase 1 was R 849 million as at November 2021.
+Construction has been completed and the project has been commissioned.

+The Phase 2 Detailed Feasibility Study and Design has commenced.
+The estimated cost for Phase 2 is R 170 million as at November 2021.